Broiler health is big business!

 Bacteria reduction

 Pathogens are a real challenge in broiler production.
-Choose a complementary functional feed rich in anti-bacterial and anti-inflammatory compounds.
+Choose a complementary functional feed helping to reduce the proliferation of pathogens naturally.

-The complementary feed EP200 is based on fermented soybean meal, a highly digestible protein without antinutritional factors.
-When combining EP199 and EP200 in the feed formulation, both growth performance and gut health is supported.
+The complementary feed EP200 is based on fermented soybean meal, a highly digestible protein source free of antinutritional factors.
+When EP200 is used in the feed formulation, both growth performance and gut health are supported.

 PROTEINS